Automated border control system: Denmark

 Copenhagen Airport has installed self-service passport control at the beginning of Pier C.

-The automated passport control e-gates can be used by European Economic Area or Swiss citizens aged 18 or over.
+The automated passport control e-gates can be used by European Economic Area and Swiss citizens aged 18 or over.

 Finland

 The automated border control system is operated by the Finnish Border Guard and is based on the biometric identification of passengers.
 A real-life picture is taken to compare individual facial dimensions with the photograph held on the chip in the passport.
 Passengers travelling with an infant or with a wheelchair still need to choose the manual border control line.

 The Finnish Border Guard will implement automated border checks for all nationalities.

 Helsinki Airport has dozens of automated passport machines.
 These can be used by travellers who have an e-passport (biometric passport).